echalkpad/the-health-guide/src/assets/docs/nutrients/micronutrients/vitamins/vitaminD.md

 Vitamin D is either synthesized in the skin through exposure to ultraviolet B rays in sunlight or ingested as dietary vitamin D, absorbed in the small intestine, and accumulated in the liver.
 Vitamin D absorption requires: Magnesium.
+Vitamin D absorption is impaired by: alcohol, tobacco.

 ## Functions
 - calcium absorption;